ashwinvis/ashwinvis.github.io/src/content/repl-social-media.md

 jargon for consoles of all sorts: bash, python etc. In this case I apply this into our social media usage.
 Read what others post, evaluate your thoughts, share your thoughts into the platform, keep doing it.
-What is unique about REPL consoles are these are ephemeral.
-They are not meant to last forever.
+What is unique about REPL consoles is that **data is ephemeral**.
+What you type is not meant to last forever.

 Therefore I started by cleansing my digital data footprint.
 I [deleted my Facebook account](https://deletefacebook.com) several months ago.
 Right now I